gbif/hp-grscicoll/about.md

 ### Identifiers

 Each GRSciColl entry has a Universally Unique IDentifier (UUID) and associated URLs.
-In addition to that, editors can add a number of external identifiers to their collections and institution entries.
+[Editors](/how-to#become-editor) can add a number of external identifiers to their collections and institution entries.
 Here is the list of identifier types available:

 <ul id="identifierEnums"></ul>